dataset-ninja/road-damage/README.md

 # Road Damage

-Road Damage is a dataset for object detection tasks.
+Road Damage is a dataset for object detection task.